 Twitter is a social media platform that’s fast, fun, and – most importantly for ecommerce businesses – free.
 It can help you drive traffic to your online store, build a loyal customer base, and increase sales revenue, all without any upfront costs.
 But as you begin using Twitter, you’ll find that more and more online store owners are battling for attention through 280 characters or less.
 That’s why you’ll need to sharpen your wit and stand out, and Twitter analytics can help.

-- How many Twitter users saw, liked, shared, and commented on your tweets
+- How many Twitter users saw, liked, shared, and commented on your specific tweets

 - How many users visited your profile

 On the desktop analytics profile you can see the above metrics and much more information like:

 - How many followers you have, including any changes like new followers